cybercongress/cybercongress/drafts/GoL-reules/Game of Links.md

 Also, 5 TCYB allocated to the community pool which can be used during testnet for experimenting with governance.
 All governance decisions of testnet will be migrated to mainnet.

+One more achieve point we want to propose for validators: if the set of validators will increase up to 100 and this amount can last during 10000 blocks we will allocate an additional 0.5% of total supply mainnet tokens to validators in proportional their stakes.
+If this amount will increase to 146 under the same conditions we will allocate additional 1% of total supply mainnet tokens to validators in proportional their stakes.

+---

 ## How to start

 **1. Get tokens.**